PacificBiosciences/pb-assembly/README.md

 LA4Falcon_preload=false
 ```

-FALCON can be configured to stop after any of it's three stages with the `target` flag set to either
+FALCON can be configured to stop after any of its three stages with the `target` flag set to either
 `overlapping`, `pre-assembly` or `assembly`.
-Each option will stop the pipeline at the end of it's corresponding
+Each option will stop the pipeline at the end of its corresponding
 stage, `0-rawreads`, `1-preads_ovl` or `2-asm-falcon` respectively.
 The default is full `assembly` pipeline.

 The flag `skip_checks` disables `.las` file checks with `LAcheck` which has been known to cause errors on certain
 systems in the past.

 The option `LA4Falcon_preload` passes the `-P` parameter to `LA4Falcon` which causes all the reads to be loaded
 into memory.
-On slow filesystems this can make a huge difference due to the random-access; but it will
+On slow filesystems this can speed things up significantly; but it will dramatically increase the
-dramatically increase the memory requirement for the consensus stage.
+memory requirement for the consensus stage.

 #### Job Distribution